yovitsa/nginx_project_part2/README.md

 1. **Install and Configure UFW**:

-Run the command below to update your Arch linux distirbution, you want to have most recent version.
+Run the command below to update your Arch linux distribution, you want to have most recent version.

     sudo pacman -Syu